Web Analytics Made Easy - Statcounter

 The realisation

-The thing that wouldn't leave me, after we'd figured Niko out, was how many people I knew with the same story.
-A Cocker who got an ear infection a quarter and was on a steroid every six months.
+What stayed with me, after we'd finally made sense of Niko, was how many people I knew with the same story.
+A Cocker Spaniel getting an ear infection every quarter, on steroids every six months.
 A rescue with paw licking that nobody had connected to her food.
-A cat who over-groomed for years before someone finally asked what she ate.
+A cat who over-groomed for years before someone asked what she ate.

-Most of these pet parents weren't lazy or uninformed.
-They were doing what we did — trusting the vet, picking the "premium" food, trying a different shampoo, following the advice in front of them.
-The system was set up to treat the symptom of the day, not the cause behind it.
-The cause behind it was usually fixable.
-Almost nobody was being shown how.
+Most of these pet parents were doing exactly what we did: trusting the vet, buying the premium food, trying a different shampoo, following the advice in front of them.
+The system is set up to treat the symptom of the day.
+The cause behind the symptom is usually fixable.
+Almost nobody is being shown how to find it.

-That's why DOTE exists.
-To give pet parents the questions and the framework we wished we'd had — earlier, in plain English, without selling anything alongside.
+That's why ode exists.
+To give pet parents the questions and the framework we wished we'd had, earlier and in plain language.

 Take the 2-minute Allergy Check →